WilliamAnimate/encore/README.md

 # The echotune music player

-A tui music player that gives some thought on time spent on the CPU.
+A TUI music player that does one thing and one thing only, but does it well.

+It _only_ plays music, and it does it so well it has lower overhead than other media players.

 > [!IMPORTANT]
 > echotune is not yet a feature-complete music player!
 However, feel free to play around with it if you figure out the ropes.

-## Does that mean it's performant and wont lag my system?
+## I want numbers.
+Sell me that its lightweight

-Yes!
-The bulk (as of right now, all of) echotune's code is written on [this](https://www.ordinateursarabais.com/produit/acer-es1-521-40hc-hdmi-6-go-ram-1-tb/)[^1]. it takes about 200µs to draw to the tty and i've never seen it use >8% CPU usage.
-In fact, [it uses less memory than the systemd process when playing a 23 mb .flac file](./docs/img/echotune-less-bloated-than-systemd.png)
+The bulk (as of right now, all of) echotune's code is written on [this outdated laptop](https://www.ordinateursarabais.com/produit/acer-es1-521-40hc-hdmi-6-go-ram-1-tb/)[^1]. it takes about 200µs to draw to the tty and i've never seen it use >8% CPU usage.
+In fact, [it uses less memory than the systemd process when playing a 23 mb .flac file](./docs/img/echotune-less-bloated-than-systemd.png).

 ## Safe with Rust